+Conclusion:

-Conclusion: An arithmetic sequence is aindependent variable (x), the termisthe slope. function in which the term is the sthe dependent variable (y), and theis
+An arithmetic sequence is a function in which the term is the independent variable (x), the term is the dependent variable (y), and the is the slope.

 Sum-up the things you have found out in the investigation by competing each statement below.